 - Review the model jury instructions;

-- Search your bar association’s case, statue, regulation, court rules and bar publications search tool (i.e., Fastcase);
+- Search your bar association’s case, statute, regulation, court rules, and bar publications search tool (i.e., Fastcase);

 - Search Lexis or Westlaw; or